 The District maintains collateral agreements with its banks.
-At June 30, 2022, the banks had pledged various government securities in the amount of \$21,753,063 to secure the District's deposits.
-As of June 30, 2022, none of the district's deposits were uncollateralized.
+At June 30, 2023, the banks had pledged various government securities in the amount of \$8,378,887 to secure the District's deposits.

 Custodial Credit Risk

 Deposits

 Custodial credit risk is the risk that in the event of a financial institution failure, the District's deposits may not be returned to the District.